qosf/qosf.org/qosf.org/mentorship_cohort_2.md

 ## Quantum Mentorship Program Cohort 2 Project Showcase

-This is a showcase of all the projects created during the second cohort of our quantum computing mentorship program.
+This is a showcase of all the projects created during the second cohort of our Quantum Computing Mentorship Program.
 Mentees and mentors worked on a open-source project, with the support of a community of like-minded people from all around the world.
 In total, there were 24 projects completed!

 ---